 Cerebral Palsy Integrated Pathway UK & RoI Map

 The slideshow below shows how far we've come in the last few years.
-Red areas have no standardised patient management system (PMS), amber areas are using a standardised PMS but no electronic database and green areas are using the web based CPIP system.
+Red areas have no standardised patient management system (PMS), amber areas are using a standardised PMS but no electronic database and green areas (at least in part) are using the web based CPIP system.